Counties of Hungary (1000–1920): Functioning

 Each county was the responsibility of a county head, whose seat was a castle – a quasi-capital of the county.
 The county head was the representative of the king, the judge, and the chief law enforcement officer in his respective territory.
-He collected the taxes and payments in kind made by the subjects to the king, gave two thirds of them to the king and kept the rest.
+He collected the taxes and payments in kind made by the subjects to the king, gave two thirds of them to the king, and kept the rest.
 His castle had special fortifications and was able to withstand even long-term sieges.
 The sources mention deputy county heads in the 12th century for the first time.

 The royal county consisted of castle districts.

 Noble counties (late 13th century – 1848)

 History

-In the late 13th century, the royal counties gradually turned into noble counties.
+In the late 13th century, the royal counties gradually turned into highly autonomous noble counties.
 The reasons for this development were: